EntEthAlliance/EEPs/draft/process/EEP0001-Proposal_Process.md

 # EEP Group

 Each EEP is managed by a working group.
-Each working group has a dedicated branch to work on.
+Each working group has a dedicated branch to work on, named after the EEP that was raised to propose the group.
 Once the group is ready to submit the work to a governance body, a pull request is created.
 Working group creation, like everything else, is managed as an EEP.
-To see the list of approved working groups and their branches, check out the EEPs.
-Some example groups and their branches:
+To see the list of approved working groups, check out the EEPs.

-* **process** - branch managed by Process Working Group
-* **groups** - branch managed by Groups Working Group
-* **misc** - branch managed by Misc Working Group, responsible for reviewing proposals that do not fit existing groups

 # EEP Status